Minor Laceration Care

 Closing or Bandaging the Wound

-Depending on the wound’s size and location, our team may apply tissue adhesives, simple sutures, or professional bandaging to protect the area.
+Depending on the wound's size and location, Dr. Crews may apply tissue adhesives, simple sutures, or professional bandaging to protect the area.
 We use pet-safe materials and ensure bandages are secure yet comfortable so your pet can heal naturally.

 Pain Control and Aftercare Instructions

 Pet comfort is always our priority; minor wounds can still be sensitive.
-We recommend safe pain relief as needed and discuss aftercare tailored to your pet’s species and lifestyle.
-Our team explains how to monitor at home and when to return for recheck appointments if necessary.
+We recommend safe pain relief as needed and discuss aftercare tailored to your pet's species and lifestyle.
+Dr. Crews explains how to monitor at home and when to return for recheck appointments if necessary.

 Why Minor Laceration Care is Important for Your Pet